RajiSundar/Getting-CleaningData/README.md

 		data <- read.table("Project_mean_data.txt", header = TRUE)
                 View(data)

-        - This is also included in the script run_analysis.R.
+        - This is also included in the script "run_analysis.R".
 	- Sourcing the script will ensure all steps from reading the raw data to outputting the final averages dataset.

 ===================================================================================